-In discussions of the role of external actors in decentralization, it is customary to refer to donors, local and international NGOs, and even government departments and parastatal organizations.
+In discussions of the role of external actors in decentralisation, it is customary to refer to donors, local and international NGOs, and even government departments and parastatal organisations.
 It is a rare analysis that seriously considers the role of political parties and/or institutions of democratic governance such as parliaments or chambers of deputies.
-Analyses of Brazilian extractive reserves, set up after extended struggles and advocacy, continue to reflect this lack of attention to democratic politics (Goeschl and Igliori, 2006).
-In an otherwise insightful analysis of the experience and performance of extractive reserves in Brazil, Katrina Brown mentions interactions between all actors but political parties (Brown, 2002: 14).
-In a similar article, Brown and Resondo (2000) suggest that the chief gains to the Brazilian rubber tappers from the struggle to constitute extractive reserves are political rather than economic.
-But again, there is no mention of the long association of the rubber tappers organization with the trade union movement in Brazil, or with the Worker's Party (PT), currently in power at the national level.
+Analyses of Brazilian extractive reserves, set up after extended struggles and advocacy, continue to reflect this lack of attention to democratic politics (Goeschl & Igliori 2006).
+In an otherwise insightful analysis of the experience and performance of extractive reserves in Brazil, Katrina Brown mentions interactions between all actors but political parties (Brown 2002: 14).
+In a similar article, Brown and Rosendo (2000) suggest that the chief gains to the Brazilian rubber tappers from the struggle to constitute extractive reserves are political rather than economic.
+But again, there is no mention of the long association of the rubber tappers' organisation with the trade union movement in Brazil, or with the Worker's Party (PT), currently in power at the national level.
 Is it plausible that the political gains achieved by the rubber tappers are somehow linked to the ascendancy of PT to power in Brazil?
 Or that these linkages contribute towards making extractive reserves examples of accountable institutions?
-Anne Larson partially attributes this success to the ideological alignment of the rubber tappers with a political party that has 'chosen to defend the rights of marginalized, particularly forest-dependent, groups' (Larson, 2003: 222).
+Anne Larson partially attributes this success to the ideological alignment of the rubber tappers with a political party that has 'chosen to defend the rights of marginalised, particularly forest-dependent, groups' (Larson 2003: 222).
 But the process through which one political party aligns itself with the interests of what have hitherto been considered 'local' groups remains unexamined.

-As mentioned in the introduction to this paper, the literature on decentralization dismisses elections as 'crude' means of accountability, trying to move beyond elections to discuss more finely graduated mechanisms (Agrawal and Ribot, 1999; Blair, 2000; Devas and Grant, 2003; Olowu, 2003).
-This article shows that elections are much more than punctuation marks in local political trajectories, and that their effects evolve over time, in dynamic interaction with other mechanisms for accountability (Agrawal and Ribot, 1999).
-Most importantly, multiple levels of elected officials provide competing sets of political spaces and actors that improve citizen access to public institutions, and these competing sets of office holders also improve the prospects of downward accountability (Blair, 2001: 123).
-The extent to which elections can perform such a role depends on the level of articulation in the political system however.
-Political commitment from above is considered crucial for the success of decentralization reforms (Toner and Franks, 2006;

-Devas and Grant, 2003; Charlick, 2001; Ratner, 2006), but where does this commitment come from?
-This paper suggests that repeated competitive elections at multiple levels in an articulated political system can contribute towards the construction of political commitment to decentralization and local government institutions, as well as to democratic processes and power-sharing between different levels of government.
-Mobilized citizens may transform bad policies or dysfunctional institutions through collective action in a way that neither planners nor scholars anticipate.
-The non-equilibrium dynamics of democracy and local institutions preclude an ex ante design of the 'perfect' institution for any local setting.
-Greater research attention needs to be paid to the nature of community agency, and the level of political articulation or disarticulation that enables or disables such agency, in order to make sense of the variety of outcomes of decentralization policies in the developing world.
+As mentioned in the introduction to this article, the literature on decentralisation dismisses elections as 'crude' means of accountability, trying to move beyond elections to discuss more finely graduated mechanisms (Agrawal & Ribot 1999; Blair 2000; Devas & Grant 2003; Olowu 2003).
+This article shows that elections are much more than punctuation marks in local political trajectories, and that their effects evolve over time, in dynamic interaction with other mechanisms for accountability.
+Most importantly, multiple levels of elected officials provide competing sets of political spaces and actors that improve citizen access to public institutions, and these competing sets of office holders also improve the prospects of downward accountability (Blair 2001: 123).
+The extent to which elections can perform such a role depends on the level of articulation in the political system.
+Political commitment from above is considered crucial for the success of decentralisation reforms (Charlick 2001; Devas & Grant 2003; Ratner 2006; Toner & Franks 2006), but where does this commitment come from?
+This paper suggests that high political articulation can contribute towards the construction of political commitment to decentralisation and local government institutions, as well as to democratic processes and power sharing between different levels of government.
+Mobilised citizens may transform bad policies or dysfunctional institutions through collective action in a way that neither planners nor scholars anticipate.
+The non-equilibrium dynamics of democracy preclude an ex-ante design of the 'perfect' institution for any local setting.
+Greater research attention needs to be paid to the nature of community agency, and the level of political articulation or disarticulation that enables or disables such agency, in order to make sense of the variety of outcomes of decentralisation policies in the developing world.